25prabhu10/notes/docs/Languages/JavaScript/Angular.js/Angular.js.md

 ## Controller

 In AngularJS a controller is a JavaScript function.
-The job of the controller is to build a model for the view to display.
+The job of the controller is to build a model for the view to display

 - To create a controller function, just create a function and pass the `$scope` as parameter.